SciLifeLab/TIDDIT/README.md

     options:
-    bin - compute the coverage within bins of a specified size across the entire genome , outputs a tab file of the formatchromosome    start  stop coverage
+    bin - compute the coverage within bins of a specified size across the entire genome , outputs a tab file of the format chromosome    start  stop coverage

             light - compute the coverage within bins of a specified size across the